 Are the Intune security baselines CIS or NIST compliant?

 Strictly speaking, no. The Microsoft security team consults organizations, such as CIS, to compile its recommendations.
-But, there isn't a one-to-one mapping between "CIS-compliant" and Microsoft baselines.
+However, there isn't a one-to-one mapping between "CIS-compliant" and Microsoft baselines.

-Many customers are using the Intune baseline recommendations as a starting point, and then customizing it to meet their IT and security demands.
-Microsoft's Windows 10 RS5 MDM Security Baseline is the first baseline to release.
+Many customers use the Intune baseline recommendations as a starting point, and then customize them to meet their IT and security demands.
+Microsoft's Windows 10 and later baseline template was the first baseline to release.
 This baseline is built as a generic infrastructure that allows customers to eventually import other security baselines based on CIS, NIST, and other standards.
-Currently, it's available for Windows and will eventually include iOS/iPadOS and Android.

-Migrating from on-premises Active Directory group policies to a pure cloud solution using Azure Active Directory (AD) with Microsoft Intune is a journey.
+Migrating from on-premises Active Directory group policies to a pure cloud solution using Microsoft Entra ID with Microsoft Intune is a journey.
 To help, use the various tools from the Security Compliance Toolkit that can help you identify cloud-based options from security baselines that can replace your on-premises GPO configurations.